How to change WiFi to 2.4 GHz Spectrum? Do easily with 3 ways

 Follow these steps:

-After you've configured your Spectrum router, you can enable the 2.4 GHz band to connect to your devices.
+● After you've configured your Spectrum router, you can turn on 2.4 GHz wifi spectrum to connect to your devices.

 If you are asking how to enable UPnP on ATT Uverse router, don’t miss out on our upcoming article!